Population protocols with unreliable communication: Non-monotonic impact of unreliability

-In this section we observe that, surprisingly, while delayed transmission protocols and queued transmission protocols are more powerful than immediate observation population protocols, their unreliable versions are strictly less expressive than (unreliable) immediate observation population protocols.
-We prove an even more general statement: a well-specified unreliable protocol with a single input state where each step depends on the state of only a single agent (but possibly also an arbitrary number of packets) cannot distinguish a one-agent configuration from a two-agent configuration with both agents sharing the input state.
+In this section we observe that, surprisingly, while delayed transmission protocols and queued transmission protocols are more powerful than immediate observation population protocols, their unreliable versions are strictly less expressive than immediate observation population protocols (possibly with unreliable communication).